Spanish airlift of 1936: In full swing: average transport rates

 On August 10, Franco had 38 aircraft at his disposal: 20 Junkers, 12 Savoias, 3 Fokkers, 2 Dorniers and 1 Douglas.
 This fleet would come to operate the airlift during the following 2 months, though some of them would be gradually withdrawn.
 With each aircraft making one round-trip daily, in total, they were supposedly capable of carrying either 1,000 men or 100 tons per day.
 However, these figures were purely theoretical and actual daily transport rates were much lower.
 Not all machines were always available; every day even up to half of them were undergoing repair, maintenance or waiting for spare parts.
 There were also acute fuel shortages.
 In practice, once the full fleet was assembled, on average, there were some 250 soldiers and 5 tons of materiel carried per day.
 Depending upon circumstances the figures varied.
-According to detailed German records, some weekly Luftwaffe figures were (first men, then tons): 700/11.6 (3rd week of August), 1,275/35 (4th week of August), 1,200/37 (1st week of September), 1,400/49 (2nd week of September), 1,120/39 (3rd week of September) and 1,550/68 (4th week of September).
+According to detailed German records, some of their weekly figures were (first men, then tons): 700/11.6 (3rd week of August), 1,275/35 (4th week of August), 1,200/37 (1st week of September), 1,400/49 (2nd week of September), 1,120/39 (3rd week of September) and 1,550/68 (4th week of September).
 One German pilot recollected that his daily record was 241 soldiers flown.
 The proportion between men and equipment differed.
 Initially, priority was given to soldiers, and later there were weeks of increased materiel payload; the record one was the week in September, when 69 tons were carried by air across the straits.